dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 9 : Cron Jobs - PATH Environment Variable
+### Task 9: Cron Jobs - PATH Environment Variable

 ![Listing Cron Jobs](images/thm-linux-privesc/cron-jobs-2.png)

-We can see that in the cron table there is an line that specifies the PATH to check for the scripts whose absolute paths haven't been specified.
-We can exploit this to run our own code.
-From the previous task we know that the "overwrite.sh" file is located in "/usr/local/bin" which is the 3rd location in the PATH variable.
-We can create an new file with the same name (overwrite.sh) and place it in a location that is the 1st or 2nd location in the PATH variable.
+We can see that in the cron table. there is a line that specifies the PATH to check for the scripts whose absolute paths haven't been specified.
+We can exploit this to run arbitrary code.
+From the previous task, we know that the "overwrite.sh" file is located in "/usr/local/bin" which is the 3rd location in the PATH variable.
+We can create a new file with the same name (overwrite.sh) and place it in a location that is the 1st or 2nd location in the PATH variable.

 When cron wants to run "overwrite.sh" it will look at all the locations in the PATH variable for the script (since we haven't specified the absolute path to the script).
-When it checks the 1st location it will find a file with the required name (the one we created) and since if found a file with the name required it will not check the rest of the locations specified in the PATH variable.
+When it checks the 1st location it will find a file with the required name (the one we created) and since it found a file with the name required it will not check the rest of the locations specified in the PATH variable.

-So lets create a file with the name "overwrite.sh" in "/home/usr" and add the following code:
+So let's create a file with the name "overwrite.sh" in "/home/usr" and add the following code:

 ```
 #!/bin/bash